 HOPE provides loans to people in poverty regardless of race, religion, gender, age, sexual orientation, or marital status.
 There is no financial benefit or preferential treatment associated with conversion to faith in Christ.

-Once HOPE-managed microfinance institutions become operationally self-sufficient, with local income covering local operating costs, they tithe 10 percent of proceeds to support local programs for children and youth.
-As much as possible, we select children’s programs carried out in collaboration with the local church.
+Once HOPE-managed microfinance institutions (MFIs) become operationally self-sufficient, with local income covering local operating costs, they tithe 10 percent of proceeds to support local programs for children and youth.
+As much as possible, the MFI selects children’s programs carried out in collaboration with the local church.
 This commitment began with the Tomorrow Clubs, a ministry that now reaches over 17,000 children throughout Eastern Europe.

 HOPE serves people living in poverty regardless of their race, religion, gender, age, sexual orientation, or marital status.
 There are no financial benefits or preferential treatment associated with conversion to faith in Christ.